accelerate-ssg/acc/README.md

 ## Development

-Clone then run using `nimble -d:debug -d:nimWorkaround14447 -p:src --threads:off
+Clone then run using `nimble -d:debug -d:nimDebugDlOpen -p:src --threads:on
-run acc run -d ../test_site ../test_site/plugins/test.nims`
+ --mm:orc --deepcopy:on run acc dev ../test_site`

 The `acc run -d ../test_site ../test_site/plugins/test.nims` part of the command is the binary to build/run and the arguments to it.

+## Production build

+`nimble build -d:release -p:src --threads:on --mm:orc --deepcopy:on`

 # Attribution